-A point guard and consensus top-60 national recruit, James Robinson has been described as a consistent winner, floor general and student of the game.
+Point guard James Robinson returns to the Panthers after a productive freshman season which saw him lead the Big East Conference in assist:turnover ratio, rank second on the team in assists and play a significant role in Pitt's success.
+A former consensus top-60 national recruit, Robinson has been described as a consistent winner, floor general and student of the game.
 A first-class leader and competitor who makes teammates better around him, he is a game manager who works hard on perfecting his game, displays a high basketball IQ and makes the right plays on the court.
 Robinson is a great passer who is skilled at penetrating into the lane off the dribble.
 A true winner with the ability to lead, he does a superb job of helping his team when it needs it most.
 His strengths include ball handling, passing, a strong mid-range game and competitive nature.
 A physically strong all-around player, he has been described as solid in every aspect of the game.
-More than anything, Robinson is a winner, tough mentally and an excellent floor leader.
+More than anything, Robinson is a winner, mentally tough and an excellent leader.
 He has been known to totally control a game with both brains and leadership.
+Robinson has also shown a flair for making timely big plays.

 Member of the United States Under-18 Team that captured the gold medal at the FIBA Americas Championships in Sao Sebastiao, Brazil, from June 13-22, 2012...Team USA captured the Gold Medal with an 81-56 championship win over host Brazil...Led Americans in assist:turnover ratio (12:2), totaled 12 assists (2.4 apg.) and averaged 4.4 points and 15.6 minutes per game...USA finished 5-0, averaged 97.2 points per game and outscored its five opponents by an average of 38.6 points per game...Team was coached by Florida's Billy Donovan, Gonzaga's Mark Few and VCU's Shaka Smart...Selected to play for the USA Team in the Nike All-American Hoops Summit on April 7, 2012, at the Rose Garden in Portland, Ore....USA dropped an 84-75 decision to the World Team while Robinson started at point guard, hit a 3-pointer and finished with three points in 18 minutes.